-Turbidity has no health effects.
+Turbidity has no Turbidity has no health effects.
 However, turbidity can interfere with disinfection and provide a medium for microbial growth.
+Turbid growth.
 Turbidity may indicate the presence of disease-causing organisms.
-These organisms include bacteria, viruses, and parasites that can cause symptoms such as nausea, cramps, diarrhea and associated headaches.
-Highest Single Lowest Monthly % of Turbidity Year Contaminant Measurement Samples Meeting Limits Limits Source of Contaminant 2014 Turbidity (NTU) 0.2 100 0.3 Soil runoff.
+These organisms include bacteria, viruses, and parasites that at can cause symptoms such h as nausea, cramps, diar rhea and associated headaches.
+Highest Single Lowest Monthly % of Turbidity Year Contaminant Measurement Samples Meeting Limits Limits Source of Contaminant 2017 Turbidity (NTU) 0.21 100 0.3 Soil runoff.